dribdat/awesome-hackathon/README.md

 # Awesome Hackathon [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

 A curated open list of platforms and tools that can help you to **organize and run** tolerant and productive hackathons.

+> This list tries to cover what is ⚡️awesome⚡️ about [hackathons](https://en.wikipedia.org/wiki/Hackathon), hackdays and hacknights, and the community of organizers who run them!
 If you are looking for tools to use as a _participant_ of a hackathon, see [Awesome Hackathon Starters](https://github.com/geekcamp-ph/awesome-hackathon-starters).

-This list tries to cover what is awesome about hackathons, hackdays and hacknights, and the community of organizers who run them! 👁⚡️👁

 To enhance this list, please refer to the [Contributing](#Contributing) section.

 ## Contents